mate-academy/jv-program-common-mistakes/java-core/equals-and-hashcode/factorial.md

 }
 ```

-#### Keep your code simple and clean
+#### Maintain Simplicity and Clarity in Your Code
- - Don't use short variable naming that consists of 1 or 2 letters.
-Other developers, including yourself
+- Avoid using short variable names that consist of only one or two letters.
+Other developers, including your future self, may struggle to understand the code.
-in a few weeks, won't understand what's going on in the code.
- - Don't make your code longer unnecessarily by adding empty lines between lines of codes.
+- Don't unnecessarily elongate your code by adding empty lines between lines of code.
- - Same with redundant variables, don't create any unless it solves a particular problem for you.
+- Similarly, avoid creating redundant variables unless they solve a specific problem for you.